Prateek0305/python-100-days/Day 01/README.md

 <h2>Project Name: Band Name Generator</h2>
 <h5>
-  Here i have created a project which inputs two strings ( City where you were born and name of your pet).
+  Here i have created a project which inputs two strings ( Name of city you grew up in and name of your pet).
 Then it concatenates the two strings to give output as a band name.
 </h5>